Kim Kardashian Knows Which Sister Is Most Likely To Sue Her

 Kardashian didn’t take the question as a joke, responding, “Absolutely.
 I mean, that hasn’t happened to me so I have no real connection to that, but I do believe that it still is a selfie.”

-Kim also spoke about her relationships with telemarketers, revealing that while she blocks the number after every cal, she is still inundated with unwanted offers.
+Kim also spoke about her relationships with telemarketers, revealing that while she blocks the number after every call, she is still inundated with unwanted offers.
 Kardashian revealed that she does have some sympathy due to her husband Kanye West’s pre-fame career, saying, “I think Kanye [West] used to be a telemarketer, so I try to be nice.
 You never know who’s calling.”

 Kim and Kourtney’s fractured relationship has been a major plotline of the latest season of Keeping Up With the Kardashians.
 The issues started due to a difficulty of being able to schedule a photo shoot for the annual Kardashian Christmas card, prompting Kim to hit her sister with the scathing insult of being “the least exciting to look at.”